 Seven hearts, one Keyhole, one key to the door.
 The door of darkness, tied by two keys.”

 These lines describe the plan we’ve already seen put into action: Maleficent, a puppet of Ansem, kidnapped the Princesses and assembled the keyhole.
 Part of the problem with this text is that it’s not clear until these very lines that the computer was talking about Ansem’s big plan in the first place!
 You probably skipped past the first blocks of text entirely.
 I mean, it’s got to be said: this is an RPG.
-Between bad writers and writers reaching above their scope, gibberish happens.
+Between bad writers and writers reaching beyond their scope, gibberish happens.
 An RPG player is trained to take gibberish and toss it into the can.
 I imagine the average teen player only started paying attention to this block of text only after they saw the title go by.
 And because the game locks you out of this room, you only have a limited opportunity to read the text again and understand what it meant!

 (Why does the game lock you out of this room?
 It’s just digging its own grave here.)